Hosamov/exclusions-db/README.md

   active exclusion is being archived.
 - /home/archive - renders list of individuals who have previously been served an exclusion order, with the violations.
+  /exclusions_data - *WORKING* renders list of all excludable offenses, with minimum suggested exclusion lengths.

 ### Users GET Routes